Raid-Training-Initiative/RTI/text/guides/written-guides/RTI Raid Quickstart.md

 24. If you miss a ready check and can't ready up, press `P` or click the arrow at the top left of the squad UI and ready up from there.
 25. You can stat-swap ascended gear in the Mystic Forge very cheaply, but be careful because you lose your upgrades inside it.
 26. There is a red bar indicator below your skills when you're out of range of your target.
-27. The [Envoy I collection](https://wiki.guildwars2.com/wiki/Envoy_Armor_I:_Experimental_Armor) is a great source of ascended armour of any weight of your choosing.
+27. The [Envoy I collection](https://wiki.guildwars2.com/wiki/Envoy_Armor_I:_Experimental_Armor) is a basically free set of ascended armour of any weight/stats of your choosing.
 28. The weight you choose in the [Envoy II collection](https://wiki.guildwars2.com/wiki/Envoy_Armor_II:_Refined_Armor) is what you're stuck with for legendary armour.
 29. Know your CC skills and which CC of yours is more impactful.
 [This](https://wiki.guildwars2.com/wiki/Defiance_bar) Wiki page helps a lot with that!
 30. Many skills, traits, and upgrades rely on you being able to flank the boss.
 This counts for both being behind the boss and to the side of the boss.
 31. On almost all bosses, standing behind the raid boss is recommended to avoid taking unnecessary damage that should only be designated for the tank.
 32. Party chat (`/p`) is only visible to people in your squad subgroup.
 Squad chat (`/d`) is visible to everyone in the squad.
+33. You can prioritise whom to resurrect by clicking on their name in the squad UI before beginning to resurrect, which will target their downed bodies.
+34. If everyone dies while fighting a raid boss (even by using `/gg`), they respawn with their cooldowns reset.
-33. Raids have a reputation of being full of toxicity and elitism, but you'll find that this isn't nearly as true as people think.
+35. Raids have a reputation of being full of toxicity and elitism, but you'll find that this isn't nearly as true as people think.
 Don't get disheartened!